 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics, published 1930 - 1988.
 All copyrights hereby acknowledged.

-In the light of having just marked the 75th anniversary of the D-Day (Operation Overlord, June 6, 1944), which marked the beginning of the end of Hitler's ruthless siege on all of Europe, please note how Electronics magazine editor Lewis Young cites, in 1964, the continued rebuilding of Europe as the reason many - maybe most - companies there are still, two decades later, concentrating engineering and financial resources on getting back on a solid footing rather than chasing after the latest and greatest in nonessential technologies.
+In this May, 1964 issue of Electronics magazine, editor Lewis Young cites the continued rebuilding of Europe after the economic and societal upset of World War II as the reason many - maybe most - companies there are still, two decades later, concentrating engineering and financial resources on getting back on a solid footing rather than chasing after the latest and greatest in nonessential technologies.
 It was probably an accurate assessment of the situation.
 However, I do take issue with his admonishment to American companies to emulate Europe's "practical approach" to innovation and manufacturing.
 There was absolutely no reason to dissuade and throttle activity here, there, or anywhere for that matter.
 It truth, engineers, scientists, and businessmen of Europe were probably not happy with the existing mindset of government policymakers and would have preferred to progress without restraint.
 Hopefully, Mr. Young eventually regretted his editorial piece.

 Lesson from Europe - Editorial